-Reported Emissions: NO_X, SO2, CO Measured Emissions: NO_X, SO2, CO
+Reported Emissions: NOx, SO2, CO Measured Emissions: NOx, SO2, CO

 Methods: (T1).
-T2, T3 Emission factors: D, CS Key source: SOx Currently, one large emitter, ISD Dunaferr Group, is operating in the country with a blast furnace plant, steelworks, hot rolling mill, cold rolling mill, profiling works, etc. There are a few other plants as well; however, the sum of their reported emissions is about 1-2% of the total in this source category.
+T2, T3 Emission factors: D, CS Key source: SOx

+Currently, one large emitter, ISD Dunaferr Group, now LIBERTY Steel Hungary, is operating in the country with a blast furnace plant, steelworks, hot rolling mill, cold rolling mill, profiling works, etc. There are a few other plants as well; however, the sum of their reported emissions is about 1-2% of the total in this source category.

-In this submission, the general recommendation on allocation of emissions at Tier 2 methodology was followed, namely to assign NO_X , SO_2 , CO emissions to combustion only.
-Plant specific (measured) data were reported directly for 2003-2020 which corresponded to a Tier 3 method.
+In this submission, the general recommendation on allocation of emissions at Tier 2 methodology was followed, namely to assign $NO_X$ , $SO_2$ , CO emissions to combustion only.
+Plant specific (measured) data were reported directly for 2003-2022 which corresponded to a Tier 3 method.
 To our knowledge, the facility reports cover all relevant processes in the country.
 For previous years, country specific emission factors were derived using pig iron as activity data.
-In case of SO_X , as the fuel-mix was totally different in the 90's as it is now (i.e. significant amount of high sulphur fuel oil was used in the 90's), emissions were calculated on the basis of fuel use (T1 method) for the period 1990-2000.
+In case of $SO_X$ , as the fuel-mix was totally different in the 90's as it is now (i.e. significant amount of high sulphur fuel oil was used in the 90's), emissions were calculated on the basis of fuel use (T1 method) for the period 1990-2000.